LivePersonInc/developer-center/pages/documents/RichMessaging/Payment/apple-pay.md

 Conversational Metadata provides a way for developers to pass metadata or context information to a bot built with the [Messaging Agent SDK](messaging-agent-sdk-overview.html).

-Please see [the guide](messaging-agent-sdk-conversation-metadata-guide.html#receiving) for how to listen for Conversational Metadata with the correct Apple Pay response structure.
+Please see [the Conversational Metadata guide](http://localhost:4000/messaging-agent-sdk-conversation-metadata-guide.html#listen-for-payment-or-authorization-response) for how to listen for Conversational Metadata with the correct Apple Pay response structure.

 _Note:_ Only a bot can listen for Conversational Metadata at this time.